 The good news, creating a blog can be done in less than a day — thanks to the plethora of site-building and blogging platforms that consolidates everything you need in once place.
 You just need to register or buy a domain name, apply a theme for your blog, and start developing your content.

 II.
 Have Clear Goals.
-Create goals that you and your team can focus on and measure throughout your outreach campaign to see whether you’re making any progress or not.
+Create SMART Goals that you and your team can focus on and measure throughout your outreach campaign to see whether you’re making any progress or not.
 Doing so streamlines the process and prevents people from wasting time on things not related to marketing.

 III.
 Find Your Value.
 It’s not enough to know what you sell and how much you sell it for.
 You have to know what sets you apart from the competition, how you can solve customer pain points, and how you’ll explain why your company is valuable.